Journalists and Activists from Kazakhstan Highlight Media Pressure and Legal Challenges at OSCE Forum

 Following this, Bazhkenova said, came deepfakes, threats, and account hacks.

-I came here not as a victim, but as a journalist who believes in the truth.
-If the OSCE can still do anything today, let it once again become not just a protocol forum, but the voice of conscience.
+And if the OSCE can still do something today — let it once again become what it was meant to be, not just a protocol forum, but a voice of conscience.

 Other Kazakh speakers echoed concerns about declining freedoms.
 Human rights lawyer Murat Adam noted a sharp rise in the persecution of lawyers over the past three years, with criminal and administrative codes being used as tools of intimidation for alleged disclosure of investigative data or “false information.”